Home » The Absolute Best Predictor of Step 2 CK Scores

 How Has Exam Prep Gone in the Past?

-Using Step 1 as a Step 2 CK Score Predictor: What is Your Goal Score and How Does That Compare to Your Prior Performance on Exams?
+Using Past Examinations as a Score Predictor: What is Your Goal Score and How Does That Compare to Your Prior Performance on Exams?

 Best Predictor to Help You Know When You Are Ready to Take Step 2 CK

-These are all ways to predict the general range of where your Step 2 CK score may fall, however these metrics fall short in determining when you are ready to sit for this exam.
+These are all ways to predict the general range of where your Step 2 CK score may fall.
+However, these metrics fall short in determining when you are ready to sit for this exam.
 Scores are fluid and are certainly related to your study efforts.
 Just because you scored within a certain percentile range on previous exams does not guarantee that you will fall within that range on all exams moving forward.
+When I was studying for Step 2, the scores on my practice exams were variable but showed an overall trend in the direction of my final score on Step 2.
 Because of this, it is also important to have markers of your progress and performance during your study period and leading to the exam.

-Your score on UWorld questions may feel like a marker of your progress, however your percentile on UWorld is not an accurate predictor of how you should expect to perform on Step 2 CK.
+Your score on UWorld questions may feel like a marker of your progress.
+However, your percentile on UWorld is not an accurate predictor of how you should expect to perform on Step 2 CK.
 As a reminder, UWorld is a learning resource, not a testing resource.
-There is such a broad spectrum of how students use UWorld (some complete it twice, some take blocks on timed mode, some take blocks on tutor mode… you get the picture) so the percentiles really do not hold any appreciable meaning.
+There is such a broad spectrum of how students use UWorld (some complete it twice, some take blocks on timed mode, some take blocks on tutor mode… you get the picture).
+So the percentiles do not hold any appreciable meaning.

 In addition to daily UWorld blocks, your study plan should also include practice tests in the form of NBMEs (CCSSAs — Comprehensive Clinical Science Self-Assessments) and UWSAs (UWorld Self Assessments).
 These practice exams are essential for improving your stamina for test day and also for providing a more meaningful predictor of how you may expect to perform on Step 2 CK.
 There are benefits and shortcomings to each of these testing formats.

 CCSSAs are released by the NBME and many people feel that these questions more closely resemble the question format that you will see on test day.
 These question stems are generally somewhat shorter and the software is nearly identical to what you will see on test day.
 There are several NBMEs available and the more data you have, the more accurately you will be able to predict your score.
-With that said, based on informal student reporting, the best NBME predictors seem to be forms 10 and 11.
+With that said, based on informal student reporting, the best NBME predictors seem to be forms 11 and 13 (however some feel that form 13 underscores slightly).

-UWSA’s also have their strengths.
-Most notably, there are two UWSAs that are included in the price of your U World subscription (compared to the $60 cost of each NBME practice test).
-These tests are also somewhat longer (although still not as long as the official test), which help to more closely simulate your test day.
+UWSAs also have their strengths.
+Most notably, there are two UWSAs that are included in the price of your UWorld subscription (compared to the $60 cost of each NBME practice test).
+These tests are also somewhat longer (although still not as long as the official test), which helps to more closely simulate your test day.
 If time allows, you should complete both UWSAs, but UWSA2 seems to be the best predictor of your Step 2 CK score.
-Actually, when comparing NBME form 10, NBME form 11, and UWSA 2, UWSA 2 seems to correlate most closely with test day performance.
+When comparing NBMEs and UWSA, UWSA 2 seems to correlate most closely with test-day performance.

-There are also several calculators that allow you to input all of your practice scores to come up with a conglomerate prediction.
-Like I said, more data is generally better but keep in mind that these are based off of self-submitted data from prior years and is not validated or regulated by any official body.
-You should also consider the fact that some of these assessments were likely taken earlier on in your study period, therefore are not the most accurate prediction of your current performance.
+Beyond just completing the practice exams, there are several calculators that allow you to input all of your practice scores to come up with a conglomerate prediction.
+Like I said, more data is generally better but keep in mind that these are based on self-submitted data from prior years and are not validated or regulated by any official body.
+You should also consider the fact that some of these assessments were likely taken earlier on in your study period and, therefore are not the most accurate prediction of your current performance.

 Get prepared today!
 Schedule your free consultation with Elite Medical Prep to learn more about how we can help you make the most of the time you have to study for your Step 2 CK exam!